 - Tai chi and yoga.
 In addition to the exercise mentioned above, tai chi and yoga are useful for developing flexibility.
 As examples of movement therapy, they can also help reduce stress and relieve pain.
 You may wish to avoid moves that cause pain, but with the help of a good therapist and instructor you should be able to find something that works for you.

 - Supplements.
 Taking glucosamine and chondroitin can be beneficial for people with osteoarthritis, although it should be noted that studies’ findings aren’t consistent on that.
 Run these by your doctor so you can get them cleared – don’t take glucosamine if you have a shellfish allergy.

 - Support.
-Consider the benefits of copper compression knee sleeves or supportive braces.
+Consider the benefits of knee joint pain or supportive braces.
 They help with blood flow, and copper, in-particular, is known to possess anti-inflammatory properties.